MardiantoS/alpaca-mcp-server/README.md

         }
     }
     ```
     Note: Make sure to replace the absolute paths of `uv` and `alpaca-mcp-server` directory with the actual path on your machine.
+Hint: run `which uv` to show your absolute `uv` path.

+3. Re-launch your Claude for Desktop if it's already launched.
+Click on the hammer icon to verify the available MCP tools.
+Here are some queries you could try:
+    - "What's my current Alpaca portfolio balance?"
+    - "Place a buy limit order for 10 shares of JPMorgan Chase at $238."
+    - "Buy 1 share of GOOGL at market price."
+    - "Place a sell limit order for 1 share of AAPL at $210."
+    - "Cancel my sell limit order for AAPL."
+    Note: If prompted, allow the tool access to run.

 ## Available Resources